Gingee Fort: History

-The main source for the first two hundred years of the history of the place is the "Complete History of the Carnatic Kings" among the Mackenzie manuscripts.
+The main source for the first two hundred years of the history of the place is the "Complete History of the Carnatic Kings" among the Mackenzie manuscripts(an archive built by Colin Mackenzie, a high ranking official of the British East India Company in Madras).
 According to historian Narayan, a small village called Melacerri, located 3 mi away from Gingee is called "Old Gingee" has traces of fortifications from about 1200 AD.
 The earliest mention of the hill fort of Gingee is found in an Inscription of Vikrama Chola (1120–63) dated in his 10th Year and a Kadava feudatory calls himself the Lord of Senjiyar of the strong embattled fort.
 Gingee came into the hands of various ruling dynasties of South India, starting from the Cholas.

-Originally the site of a small fort built by the Chola dynasty during the 9th century AD, Gingee Fort was modified by Kurumbar while fighting the Cholas and again by the Vijayanagar empire during the 13th century.
-As per one account, the fort was built during the 15–16th century by the Gingee Nayaks, the lietunants of the Vijayanagara Empire and who later became independent kings.
+Originally the site of a small fort built by the Chola dynasty during the 9th century AD, Gingee Fort was modified and developed by Kadava kings (12th century) and again by the Vijayanagar empire during the 14th century.
+As per one account, the fort was built during the 15–16th century by the Gingee Nayaks, the lieutenants of the Vijayanagara Empire and who later became independent kings.
 The fort was built at a strategic place to fend off any invading armies.
 It was further strengthened by the Marathas under the leadership of Shivaji in 1677 AD.
 He recaptured it from the Bijapur sultans who had originally taken control of the fort from the Marathas.
-In 1691, it was besieged by Moghul generals Zul Fikar Khan, Asad Khan & Kam Baksha but was successfully defended by Santaji Ghorpade.
-During Aurangzeb's campaign in the Deccan, Shivaji's second son who had assumed the throne, Rajaram, escaped to Jinji (Gingee)and continued the fight with Moghuls from Ginjee.
+In 1691, it was besieged by Moghul generals Zul Fikar Khan, Asad Khan and Kam Baksha but was successfully defended by Santaji Ghorpade.
+During Aurangzeb's campaign in the Deccan, Shivaji's second son who had assumed the throne, Rajaram, escaped to Jinji (Gingee) and continued the fight with Moghuls from Ginjee.
 The fort was the seat of the Maratha Empire for a few months.
 The Moghuls could not capture the fort for seven years in spite of laying siege.
 The fort was finally captured in 1698, but not before Rajaram escaped.
 It was later passed on to the Carnatic Nawabs who lost it to the French in 1750 before the British finally took control in 1761 despite losing it to Hyder Ali for a brief period.
 Raja Desingh ruled Gingee during the 18th century.